 If you’re buying a drum kit, make sure you have enough space, and a carpet so it doesn’t slide.
-Browse through the first part of this article if you really want to be mentally prepared.
+Browse through the first part of our guide on how to play drums if you really want to be mentally prepared.

 How do you start drumming?
 All it takes is one decision.
 And if you realize later that it’s not for you, it’s okay.
 The worst that can happen is you have to sell your drum set.
 You’ll never know how much you might love it if you don’t try!

 You should have at least a few square feet of space.
 A basic electronic kit will have a smaller footprint than acoustic drums, but you also have to take into account an extra foot or so on at least one side so you can get behind the kit.